exasol/exaoperation-xmlrpc/EXAoperation_XMLRPC.md

 * `search_domain` (`TextLine`, optional)
   Search domain to use with DNS servers.
 * `time_zone` (`Choice`)
-  The time zone of cluster.
+  Time zone of cluster.
+Databases must be stopped and afterwards started to recognize a change of this setting.

 ### Method `editRemoteSyslogSettings`